mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 ##### Modbus-TCP request handling  mechanisms

-The attack programs will try to full filling the PLC’s requests buffer queue via large amount of Modbus-TCP request, so when the  operation room HQ `Train Control HMI` sends the control request to PLC, the HMI’s request may be ignored by the PLC because of the queue full.
+The attack programs will try to full filling the PLC’s requests buffer queue via large amount of Modbus-TCP request, so when the  operation room HQ `Train Control HMI` sends the control request to PLC, the HMI’s request may be ignored by the PLC because of the queue full. (as shown in the below diagram)

 ![](img/ddos/plcQueuesystem.png)

 When a Modbus-TCP request is sent from HMI or other control device and reach to the PLC, the PLC firmware program will follow below sequence to process the request :

-1. The Modus-TCP request will be save in the OS socket buffer.
+1. The Modus-TCP request will be saved in the OS socket buffer.
-2. PLC program (firmware) will fetch the Modbus-TCP data and enqueue the request (so the PLC can handle the  request from different peers in sequential)
+2. PLC program (firmware) will fetch the Modbus-TCP data and enqueue the request (so the PLC can handle the  request from different peers in sequential).
-3. When the PLC dequeue the request, the filter function will drop the not valid request (read request but request peer is not in allow read list or write request but peer is not in allow write list)
+3. When the PLC dequeue the request, the filter function will drop the not valid request (data read request but request peer is not in allow read list or write request but peer is not in allow write list)
-4. PLC will execute the ladder diagram based on the Modbus request and PLC electrical I/O signal, the generate the related response for the request and send the response to the related peer(source).
+4. PLC will execute the ladder diagram based on the validated Modbus request and PLC electrical I/O signal, the generate the related response for the request and send the response to the related peer (source).